How a VSD Compressor Can Save Your Business Money and Energy

 Lower Starting Currents

-Motors controlled by VSD have lower starting currents, eliminating the large spikes in demand seen when a fixed speed motor turns on.
-When a fixed speed motor first energizes, inrush current can be as high as 600% of operating current.
+Motors controlled by VSD have lower starting currents, eliminating the large spikes in demand seen when a fixed-speed motor turns on.
+When a fixed-speed motor first energizes, the inrush current can be as high as 600% of the operating current.
 The VSD converter uses a “soft” start/stop during operation, automatically controlling acceleration and deceleration levels to reduce amperage peaks.
 This, in turn, reduces stress on your internal power distribution.
 Power companies sometimes impose penalties for large amperage spikes, which VSD can avoid.

 System Longevity